A Little Majesty on a Zagora Desert Trip — two days/ one night

 Our Zagora desert trip is the perfect excursion for couples or families who want to experience the area but may not have all that much time and only want to spend a couple of days on such a trip.

-You’ll have an experienced English/French/Spanish/Italian-speaking driver/guide to take you around and show you everything, and you’ll be transport in an air-conditioned vehicle as part of the price (a sturdy 4×4, such as a Toyota Prado or Mitsubishi Pajero, and fuel).
+You’ll have an experienced English/French/Spanish/Italian-speaking driver/guide to take you around and show you everything, and you’ll be transported in an air-conditioned vehicle as part of the price (a sturdy 4×4, such as a Toyota Prado and fuel).

 All accommodation and meals are provided as well as an exciting camel ride on relevant Zagora desert tours.
 Drinks and tips are not included, however, and please bear in mind that prices are subject to change in accordance with exchange rates.